CMP: Cooperative Motion Prediction with Multi-Agent Communication: Method

-\textbf{Multi-Object Tracking.} The tracking module is employed to associate the detected 3D bounding boxes of objects into trajectory segments.
+\textbf{Multi-Object Tracking.} The tracking module associates the detected 3D bounding boxes of objects into trajectory segments.
 We adopt AB3DMOT \cite{DBLP:conf/iros/WengWHK20}, an online multi-object tracking algorithm, which takes in the detections in the current frame and the associated trajectories in previous frames.
 Excluding the pre-trained cooperative object detection module, AB3DMOT requires no additional training and is simply applicable for inference.
 More specifically, after obtaining the 3D bounding boxes from the cooperative object detection module, we apply a 3D Kalman filter to predict the state of the associated trajectories from previous frames to the current frame.
 Then, a data association module is adopted to match the predicted trajectories from the Kalman filter and the detected bounding boxes in the current frame.
 The 3D Kalman filter updates the state of matched trajectories based on the matched detections.
 Throughout the tracking process, a birth and death memory creates trajectories for new objects and deletes trajectories for disappeared objects.
 More details of these operations can be found in \cite{DBLP:conf/iros/WengWHK20}.
 The tracker outputs the historical trajectories of all the agents detected at time $t$, denoted as $\mathbf{X}_{t-T_\text{h}+1:t}$, which serves as the input of the trajectory prediction module.